niemasd/Rosing-Knight-Moshiri-Demo-2022/README.md

 * `{REF_GENOME_FASTA}` = The reference genome FASTA ([`NC_045512.2`](https://github.com/niemasd/SD-COVID-Sequencing/blob/main/reference_genome/NC_045512.2.fas) for the demo)
 * `{READS_R1}` = The R1 reads FASTQ
 * `{READS_R2}` = The R2 reads FASTQ
+* `{TABLES_FOLDER}` = I'm not too sure what this is; Tianqi should clarify
+  * My best guess is that this is some preprocessed "index" of the reference genome used by the FPGA mapper?
 * `{PRIMER_BED}` = Primer BED file ([`sarscov2_v2_primers.bed`](https://github.com/niemasd/SD-COVID-Sequencing/blob/main/primers/swift/sarscov2_v2_primers.bed) for the demo)
 * `{TRIMMED_SORTED_BAM}` = The output trimmed sorted BAM